benpro95/ProOS/pve/README.txt

 cd /dev/disk/by-id/
 ls -la
 (Select the drive name without -part* on the end)
-(Use that name for NEW-DRIVE)
+(Use that name for NEW_DRIVE)

-(Format the NEW-DRIVE using the above command)
+(Format the NEW_DRIVE using the above command)

-(Find the NAME of the bad drive should be to the left of the word FAULTED) (Replace the word 'BAD-DISK' in the next command with name found) zpool status
+(Find the NAME of the bad drive should be to the left of the word FAULTED) (Replace the word 'BAD_DISK' in the next command with name found) zpool status

 (Add the new disk to the rpool ZFS mirror)
-(replace the word tank with the name of ZFS pool) zpool replace POOL-NAME 'BAD-DISK' /dev/disk/by-id/NEW-DRIVE
+(replace the word tank with the name of ZFS pool) zpool replace POOL-NAME 'BAD_DISK' /dev/disk/by-id/NEW_DRIVE

 (Drive will resilver and be added to the mirror, check with the command below) (This may take a few hours DO NOT TURN OFF OR REBOOT)